PlasmaPHP/core/README.md

 The core component alone does __nothing__, you need a Plasma driver, which does all the handling of the DBMS.

 Plasma does not aim to be a full Database Abstraction Layer.
-Simulating missing features is not a goal and should never be.s
+Simulating missing features is not a goal and should never be.

 # Getting Started
 As soon as you have selected a driver, you can install it using `composer`.
 For the core, the command is